All Episodes

 We can complain all we want about Mueller, and we're right to complain.

-Well, the president should intervene and tell Mr. Rosenstein as his boss, the American people aren't satisfied, and you need to assure that that operation is being run ethically, and if you can't, you need to shut it down and replace the personnel.
+Well, the president should intervene and tell Mr. Rosenstein as his boss, the American people aren't satisfied, and you need to assure that that operation is being run ethically.

 We cannot leave the Justice Department to the bureaucrats.

-And Rod Rosenstein may be a nice man, uh but he's one of the establishment, and he is not going to do the right thing unless pushed.
+And Rod Rosenstein may be a nice man, but he's one of the establishment, and he is not going to do the right thing unless pushed.

-Well, I I mean and it raises a question that I was discussing earlier today with my my good friend and colleague Greg Jarrett, and that is, you know, he says Mueller needs to go, everybody needs to go, we need to start all over with another special counsel.
+Well, I mean, it raises a question that I was discussing earlier today with my good friend and colleague, Greg Jarrett, and that is, you know, he says Mueller needs to go.

 We don't need a special counsel to prosecute mortgage fraud.

-And we might need a special counsel to investigate what the special counsel was doing in terms of abusing General Flynn, but beyond that, you're right.
+And we might need a special counsel to investigate what the special counsel was doing in terms of abusing General Flynn.

-Uh that's something a low-level prosecutor in the Justice Department can handle out of his back pocket.
+That's something a low-level prosecutor in the Justice Department can handle out of his back pocket.

-I got to take a break.
+I got to take a break when we come back.

-We continue with Judicial Watch President Tom Fitton, of course, he has been the one that has filed all these Freedom of Information Act requests, and he discovered that Andrew Weisman is in fact just like this guy Peter Strzok, somebody that loves Clinton and is not a fan of Donald Trump's.
+Of course, he has been the one that has filed all these Freedom of Information Act requests, and he discovered that Andrew Weissman is, in fact, just like this guy, Peter Strzok, somebody that loves Clinton and is not a fan of Donald Trump's.

 I mean, all of you guys do phenomenal work.

-Doesn't this now mean because the fix was in that if we have equal justice under the law, if laws matter, doesn't it mean that they've got to start from scratch on one important issue?
+Doesn't this now mean, because the fix was in that if we have equal justice under the law, if laws matter, doesn't it mean that they've got to start from scratch on one important issue?

-We know that she had it on this private server in a mom and pop shop bathroom.
+We know that she had it on this private server in a mom-and-pop shop bathroom.

 We know she destroyed such materials, also a crime.